temporalio/documentation/docs/application-development/foundations.md

 Some sections may be incomplete or missing for some languages.
 Information may change at any time.

-If you can not find what you are looking for in the Application development guide, it could be in [older docs for SDKs](/sdks).
+If you can't find what you are looking for in the Application development guide, it could be in [older docs for SDKs](/sdks).

 :::